Traveling to Istanbul Turkey? Grab this Istanbul hidden gems list and avoid crowds with these 23 secret things to do in Istanbul. #Istanbul #Turkey

 The sleek and stylish Camlica Tower in Istanbul.

-Camlica Tower is located on the Camlica Hill in Uskudar district which requires time and planning to get to from the historic center.
-So, I would recommend adding the Camlica Tower in your itinerary only if you’re staying in Istanbul for 3 days or more.
+Camlica Tower is located on Camlica Hill in the Uskudar district, and getting to the historic center requires time and planning.
+So, I recommend adding the Camlica Tower to your itinerary only if you’re staying in Istanbul for three days or more.

 Istanbul off the beaten path